Landslides, sinkholes, floodwaters plague soggy California

 The weather service issued a flood watch through Tuesday for the entire San Francisco Bay Area, along with the Sacramento Valley and Monterey Bay.
 Areas hit by wildfires in recent years faced the possibility of mud and debris sliding down bare hillsides.

-Forecasters warned that southwestern California could see 60 mph (97 kph) wind gusts at the peak of the storm, and some areas could receive up to half an inch (1.27 centimeters) of rain per hour.
+Gusts as high as 88 miles per hour (141 kilometers per hour) were recorded in the mountains north of Los Angeles, and rainfall was expected to reach up to half an inch (1.27 centimeters) per hour.
 Tornadoes that had been forecast never materialized.

 In South San Francisco, high winds ripped part of the roof off a large apartment building.